How can I see hidden files in MS-DOS?

 attrib

-Typing the attrib command alone will display all files in the current directory with their attributes to the left of the directory path and file name.
+Typing the attrib command alone displays all files in the current directory with their attributes to the left of the directory path and file name.
 Files that have an "H" to the left are hidden files.

 attrib | more